The Social Security Claims Process Explained by our Washington DC and Baltimore SSD Lawyer

 If you want your benefits to be directly deposited into your bank account (assuming that your claim is approved), you will also need to provide your bank information.

 Once the claim is filed, the waiting begins.
 As your Baltimore SSD attorney can attest, it can take anywhere from six to eight months or more for the SSA to make a decision.
 In the meantime, they will likely request copies of your medical records from your treating physician and other information as part of their review.
 You should continue to follow your prescribed treatment and cooperate with any requests the SSA makes concerning your claim.

 When the SSA reaches a decision, they will issue a document referred to as a “Notice of Initial Determination.”
 The notice will inform you of whether your claim was approved or denied and the next steps you need to take.
 Regardless of the decision, this is an important document and you should be sure to keep a copy for your records.

 If your claim was approved, then all you need to worry about is receiving your benefits.
 If your claim was denied, however, you can then appeal the decision but you must do so within 60 days.
 Because most claims are initially denied, you should strongly consider filing an appeal – the denial does not mean that you are not entitled to benefits or that you have a bad case.
 That said, working with a Baltimore SSD attorney can greatly improve your chances of a successful appeal.

 For people who are disabled, Social Security benefits can spell the difference between incredible hardship and being able to meet the challenges they face.
 Baltimore SSD attorney Emmett B. Irwin understands the challenges you’re facing, which is why he works tirelessly to get you the benefits you need.
 If you’re disabled and need help with your claim, contact The Law Office of Emmett B. Irwin, P.C. to schedule a free consultation to discuss your case.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.